 What can it mean if I’m feeling knee tightness but no pain?

 You have been busy lifting and moving things — and your knees are paying for it.
 You really overdid it because you feel some knee tightness but no pain.
 Are you wondering what the cause of your stiff knees is?
 There can be many reasons for knee tightness but no pain....

 Can sciatica cause the knee pain I’m feeling?

 As many as 40% of people will experience sciatica at least once in their lifetime.
 Your sciatic nerve starts in the lower spine and then branches off to travel down each leg.
 It is responsible for all the feeling in your legs.
 When you injure your legs or lower back,...

 How can you determine if you have a sprained ankle versus a broken ankle?

 Anyone who is feeling pain in their ankle may be worried about either an ankle sprain or fracture.
 However, people may not know how to distinguish between these two issues.
 Ankle sprains are by far the more common of the two ankle conditions, and one four-year...

-The answer is that you likely have a high ankle sprain, which tends to make your ankle hurt but not cause swelling.
+The likely answer is that you have a high ankle sprain, which tends to make your ankle hurt but does not cause swelling.
 High ankle sprains are also called syndesmotic ankle injuries.
-They affect the ligaments between your tibia and fibula, and these are found just above...
+They affect the ligaments between your tibia and fibula, and these are found just...